Puberty, sex, gender and sexuality

 • The Art of Being Normal by Lisa Williamson.A novel about David who wants to be a girl- beautifully written, both sad and funny.

-“To parents who may have a transgender child” (USA)
+Video: to parents who may have transgender child